Regions of the Czech Republic

 In terms of per-capita GDP growth, the Zlín Region ranks among the more successful regions of the Czech Republic, as it possesses a professional and flexible workforce and a high-quality education system.

-The economy of the Zlín Region is distinguished by a strong basis comprising innovative companies, especially in the segment of small and medium-sized enterprises,a large number of which operate in industrial and significantly export-oriented sectors.
+The economy of the Zlín Region is distinguished by a strong basis comprising innovative companies, especially in the segment of small and medium-sized enterprises, a large number of which operate in industrial and significantly export-oriented sectors.
 The plastics industry holds a particularly strong position in the region due to the presence of Tomáš Baťa University in Zlín and its Centre for Polymer Systems, which is an important research partner of companies associated in the Plastics Cluster.
-The aerospace industry, which is represented in the region by manufacturers of aircraft and aircraft components and related technologies, also holds a significant position.
-These companies are associated in the Moravian Aerospace Cluster.
-Other strong sectors in the region include the mechanic-engineering, electrical-engineering and metalworking industries, as well as ICT, which is a developing part of the services sector.
-Furthermore, the Zlín Creative Cluster supports the region’s dynamically growing creative companies, whose success is based on the design of their products and technologies.
+An important position is also occupied by the aviation industry, which is represented in the region by manufacturers of aircraft and aircraft components and related technologies, which are brought together by the Moravian Aviation Cluster.

 Radim Holiš